xy-241/CS-Notes/content/Algorithm/Sorting.md

 > ![[mergeSort_time_complexity_with_induction.png|500]]
 >
 > Guess the time complexity and verify it with the reoccurrence we obtained.

+>[!success] Handle large dataset well
+> The performance gains on large dataset with $O(nlogn)$ time complexity is huge.
+>
+> And we can perform sorting on subset of the dataset at a time.
+For example, if our dataset is 10GB, and we need to load the data into the RAM to perform the sorting, but there is only 2GB RAM.
+With merge sort, we are able to load in 2GB at a time to perform sorting, and eventually sort the dataset.

 >[!caution]- Slow on small arrays!
 > The allocation of different arrays are scattered in the [[Main Memory]].
 Merge sort has a **space complexity of $O(n)$** with different temporary arrays at each merge layer.
 Working on multiple arrays means we sacrifice the performance gain from [[CPU Cache#Cache Locality]].